FLYERS-RED WINGS' SERIES HISTORY: Current and Miscellaneous:

 January 12, 2006 -- The Flyers' NHL record-setting 11-game road trip ended with a 6-3 loss at Detroit.
 Philly totaled 17 points (8-2-1) on the trip.
 The Red Wings out-scored Philly 5-2 in a span of 13:55 in the third period.
 The Wings outshot Philly 41-20.
 The game was tied 1-1 after two periods but Chris Chelios scored a SHG at the 0:15 mark followed by Kirk Maltby's goal 31 seconds later.
 Dennis Seidenberg made it 3-2 and Simon Gagne (2-1-3) made it 4-3 but both goals were followed by scores from Henrik Zetterberg (2-2-4).
 Steve Yzerman moved past Gordie Howe for seventh place on the NHL's all-time list with 1,050 on the last goal.

-February 12, 2007 -- The Flyers out-scored Detroit 5-0 in the third period en route to a 6-1 win in Philadelphia.
-The five-goal total was the highest allowed by the Red Wings in any third period since October 9, 1993, when they gave up seven (10-3 loss) at Los Angeles.
+February 12, 2007 -- In a national broadcast on Versus, the Flyers out-scored Detroit 5-0 in the third period en route to a 6-1 win in Philadelphia.
 The five goals came in a span of 10:45, including two by R.J.
 Umberger.
-Todd Fedoruk scored the last goal on a breakaway.
 The go-ahead goal came early in the third period on a 5-on-3 PPG by Peter Forsberg who played in his 100th and last regular season game as a Flyer as he was traded three days later.
 Forsberg was chosen the game's top star and won 15 of 20 faceoffs.
 Philly scored two SHGs.
-Michael Leighton appeared in the second of his Flyers' career and made 31 saves opposite Detroit's Joey McDonald.
+Michael Leighton, who appeared in the second of four games in his Flyers' career, made 31 saves opposite Joey McDonald for the Red Wings.
 Prior to the game, there was an emotional ceremony honoring the retired Keith Primeau (http://www.youtube.com/watch?v=jKUaY...eature=related ).
-Game -- http://video.google.com/videoplay?do...3Aflyers&hl=en The Red Wings entered the game third in the NHL with 78 points and the Flyers were last with 36.
-In the last 20 years, only one other team won a game by at least five goals over a team with at least 40 more points.
-On March 17, 1996, the Senators defeated the Lightning, who had 43 more points than Ottawa, 5-0.
+Game -- http://video.google.com/videoplay?do...3Aflyers&hl=en

 March 17, 2009 -- The Red Wings rallied from a 2-0 deficit to record a 3-2 home win and improve to 14-0-2 in the last 16 meetings between these teams in Detroit.
 Pavel Datsyuk scored with 2:33 left in the second period then Johan Franzen and Henrik Zetterburg scored within 92 seconds midway in the third period.
 Martin Biron made 45 saves despite the loss.
 Chris Osgood made 24 saves for the victory.
 The Flyers led 2-1 after two periods despite being outshot 36-16.
 Highlights -- http://www.youtube.com/watch?v=-wgxdNe82qQ